 Learn how to deploy MariaDB from the Bitnami Helm chart.
-After you deploy MariaDB on your cluster, you can manage the application with Astra.
+After you deploy MariaDB on your cluster, you can manage the application with Astra Control.

-A GKE or AKS cluster that has been added to Astra.
+A cluster that has been added to Astra Control.

 Updated versions of Helm (version 3.2+) and Kubectl installed on a local machine with the proper kubeconfig for the cluster

 Two important notes on this process:

 You must deploy your app after the cluster is added to Astra Control Service, not before.
 Astra Control Center will accept applications before or after the cluster is added to Astra Control Center.

 You must deploy the Helm chart in a namespace other than the default.